dkpro/dkpro-jwpl/pages/TimeMachine.md

     * You may edit one of the sample configuration files, which come with the source code of the TimeMachine.
     * The configuration file must be UTF8 encoded.
     * Running `de.tudarmstadt.ukp.wikipedia.timemachine.domain.SettingsXML` will generate a sample file that can be edited.
-    * The elements of the configuration file are further explained below or in the [readme](http://code.google.com/p/jwpl/source/browse/trunk/de.tudarmstadt.ukp.wikipedia.timemachine/README.TXT) in the TimeMachine SVN.
+    * The elements of the configuration file are further explained below or in the [readme](https://github.com/dkpro/dkpro-jwpl/blob/master/de.tudarmstadt.ukp.wikipedia.timemachine/README.TXT) in the TimeMachine Sources.
   1. Start the TimeMachine
     * `de.tudarmstadt.ukp.wikipedia.timemachine.domain.JWPLTimeMachine CONFIG_FILE`
     * Allocate enough heap size to speed up the execution (use the `-Xmx` JVM parameter to increase heap space; e.g. `-Xmx512m` gives you 512MB heap space).
   1. If everything went well (it will take a while), the extracted data files are now available in the output directory (each in a directory with the corresponding timestamp as name).
-  1. For each directory. create a database with the necessary tables  using [jwpl\_tables.sql](http://code.google.com/p/jwpl/source/browse/trunk/de.tudarmstadt.ukp.wikipedia.wikimachine/jwpl_tables.sql)
+  1. For each directory. create a database with the necessary tables  using [jwpl\_tables.sql](https://github.com/dkpro/dkpro-jwpl/blob/master/de.tudarmstadt.ukp.wikipedia.wikimachine/jwpl_tables.sql)
   1. Import the data files into the databases.
     * `mysqlimport -uUSER -p --local --default-character-set=utf8 {database_name} ````pwd`````/*.txt``
-  1. Now you are ready to use the databases with the JWPL Core API. (also see [JWPLCore:GettingStarted](http://code.google.com/p/jwpl/wiki/JWPLCore_GettingStarted)) When first connecting to a newly imported database, indexes are created.
+  1. Now you are ready to use the databases with the JWPL Core API. (also see [JWPLCore:GettingStarted](https://dkpro.github.io/dkpro-jwpl/JWPLCore_GettingStarted)) When first connecting to a newly imported database, indexes are created.
 This takes some time (up to 30 minutes), depending on the server and the size of your Wikipedia.
 Subsequent connects won't have this delay.

 ## Example configuration file
 ```